4th Annual SymmyS Contestants

 John Connett is a Professor of Biostatistics at the University of Minnesota.
 He placed second at the 2012 World Palindrome Championships in Brooklyn, New York, edged 169-165 by winner Mark Saltveit.

-Lori Wike A newcomer to the palindrome-writing world, Lori Wike can most often be found playing principal bassoon with the Utah Symphony, and teaching at the University of Utah and Westminster College, and walking Sunny, the world's most amazing greyhound.
+Lori Wike One of the breakout stars of the 2012 SymmyS Awards, Lori Wike can most often be found playing principal bassoon with the Utah Symphony, and teaching at the University of Utah and Westminster College, and walking Sunny, the world's most amazing greyhound.
 She spends her non-palindromic spare time time making hula hoops, balloon animals and martinis, as well as attempting all the outdoorsy things that people who live in Utah tend to do.